Tools & Workflow

 • No design principle guidance or AI assistance

-Our Take: Perfect for Figma-native teams, but lacks structured critique frameworks.
+Our take: Perfect for Figma-native teams, but lacks structured critique frameworks.

 📝